Effygal/zns-obj/README.md

 ## Overview

-`kv-filelog` is a two-layer (gateway server and logger server) distributed KV storage system; build on top of conventional file system, with the underlying file on each logger serves as the log for KV storage; data stored in append manner; we utilizes the current LBA of the file as a weak version ID; providing both client, gateway server, and logger server implementations.
+`kv-filelog` FilelogKV is a two-layer (gateways and loggers) distributed KV storage system; built on top of the conventional file system, with the underlying file on each logger serving as the log for KV storage; data is stored in an append manner; we utilize the current LBA of the file as a weak version ID; providing both client, gateway server, and logger server implementations.
 It is built using modern C++17, and as such, requires a recent compiler.